Hazlewood tops list of Aussies sold at IPL auction | cricket.com.au

-Josh Hazlewood has been sold for nearly $2.3m while Jake Fraser-McGurk's price has gone through the roof
+Josh Hazlewood has been sold for nearly $2.3m while Jake Fraser-McGurk earned a $1.65m payday

 Hazlewood tops list of Aussies sold at IPL auction

-A total of 37 Australians will go under the hammer across two days of the Indian Premier League Auction beginning on Sunday night.
+Pant's purchase broke the previous record set only a few minutes earlier when the Ricky Ponting coached Punjab Kings shelled out A$4.87m (INR 26.75 crore) for Shreyas Iyer.

+While Hazlewood was the most expensive Australian buy on the night, his A$2.29m pricetag ranks ninth overall in the all-time highest Aussie IPL purchases, behind the A$4.43m Kolkata Knight Riders shelled out for Mitchell Starc last year.

-Mitchell Starc was one of the first few players to sell with the left-arm quick going to the Delhi Capitals for 11.75 crore ($2.14 million), less than half of the 24.75 crore he went for last year to break the record for the most expensive player in IPL history.
+This year, Mitchell Starc was one of the first players to sell with the left-arm quick finding a new home at the Delhi Capitals for A$2.14m (INR 11.75 crore), less than half the price paid for him last year which was at the time a record.

 Mitchell Starc has a new #IPL home 👏👏— IndianPremierLeague (@IPL) November 24, 2024